Who Needs a Boat? The Best Snorkeling Beaches on Maui (with Directions)

 Maluaka Beach

-If you’re dead set on experiencing “Turtle Town” but you’re not going out on a boat, the best place to access the area is from the shore of Maluaka Beach.
-This is the beach that the Makena Beach Resort sits on and it’s often overlooked because it’s not accessed from the main road through Wailea and Makena.
+If you want to experience “Turtle Town” but you’re not going out on a boat, the best beach to access the area is from the shore of Maluaka Beach.
+This is the beach that the Makena Beach Resort used to sit on (it’s been under endless construction the last few years!) and it’s often overlooked because it’s not accessed from the main road through Wailea and Makena.
 If you’re driving south, turn right onto Makena road (you’ll see signs for the landing) and continue on until you see a parking lot.
 The beach access is actually a few hundred feet past the parking lot.
 Once on the beach, enter the water and snorkel south towards the rocks and reefs.

 Napili Bay